Teodor Lubomirski: Early life

 He was the oldest son of Prince Stanisław Herakliusz Lubomirski and, his second wife, Elżbieta Denhoff.
 From his father's first marriage to Zofia Opalińska (the daughter of Court Marshal Łukasz Opaliński), he had an elder half-sister, Princess Elżbieta Lubomirska, who married Count Adam Mikołaj Sieniawski.
 (Note: After their father died in 1702, his sister, Princess Elżbieta Sieniawska, inherited many of his estates, including Puławy, Łubnice, Siekierki, Czerniaków and many other properties in Warsaw.
 She was considered the most powerful woman in the Commonwealth and was called "the uncrowned Queen of Poland".)
-From his parent's marriage, he had at least two brothers, Prince Franciszek Lubomirski, who became General of the Crown Army, and Prince Józef Lubomirski, who also became Voivode.
+From his parents' marriage, he had at least two brothers, Prince Franciszek Lubomirski, who became General of the Crown Army, and Prince Józef Lubomirski, who also became Voivode.

 His paternal grandparents were Marshal and Hetman Jerzy Sebastian Lubomirski and Konstancja Ligęza.
 His maternal grandparents were Teodor Denhoff, the Grand Chamberlain of the Crown, and Katarzyna Franciszka von Bessen, mistress of king John II Casimir Vasa.
 His maternal uncle was Cardinal Jan Kazimierz Denhoff.